 Unfortunately, managers are not generally confident in doing this and so they’ll often ignore the conflict in the hope that it’ll go away, downplay the seriousness of the disagreement, or approach it ineffectively.
-A report by OPP says 68% of managers are inadequately trained in deal with disputes (see below).
+A report by OPP says 68% of managers are inadequately trained in dealing with disputes (see below).

-Nobody likes a bad atmosphere so even people not directly involved in the dispute will feel its affects.
-For example, I was working with a public sector team some months ago where a key member of the group openly announced that he would be giving his notice because he could no longer stand being in the office “because of the tension in the air” caused by the long running conflict between two of his colleagues.
+Nobody likes a bad atmosphere so even people not directly involved in the dispute will feel its effects.
+For example, I was working with a public sector team some months ago where a key member of the group openly announced that he would be giving his notice because he could no longer stand being in the office “because of the tension in the air” caused by the long-running conflict between two of his colleagues.

-I offer a free service to discuss how best to approach this, and Managing Conflict at Work, a guide produced by the Chartered Institute of Personnel Development (CIPD), identifies the behaviours that will help managers recognise and proactively manage disputes at work.
-It is designed to help equip line managers with the skills and confidence to intervene at an early stage in disputes at work before they escalate to the point where a formal disciplinary or grievance procedure has to be used.
+I offer a free service to discuss how best to approach this, and Managing Conflict at Work, a guide produced by the Chartered Institute of Personnel Development (CIPD, see below), identifies the behaviours that will help recognise and proactively manage disputes at work.
+It is designed to help equip line managers with the skills and confidence to intervene at an early stage in disputes at work, before they escalate to the point where a formal disciplinary or grievance procedure has to be used.

 Download the CIPD Guide Managing Conflict at Work.